I can’t think of anything better than vintage enamelware, a plant of stock and new chicken lights.

-Enamel wear is one of my favorite pieces of history; it evolved in a time when people valued a good work ethic.
+Enamel is one of my favorite pieces of history; it evolved in a time when people valued a good work ethic.

-I collect enamel for planters.
-I only have a few but I can see this collection growing over time.
-The bright white of enamel with a touch of color is the best.
+I started collecting enamel for planters about a year ago, I only have a few and I really like each one.
+The bright white with a touch of color is the best.

-I currently have them sitting on the fire place mantle because I’m waiting to get my garden fence installed before I put them outdoors.
+I currently have them sitting on the fire place mantle because I’m waiting to get my garden fence installed before I place them outdoors.

 They have a nice metal finish which is outstanding because they work perfectly.